203k Contractors are a Great Help

-The owner has no authority over the subcontractors as they are not working for the owner, but for the 203k Contractor.
+The owner has no authority over the subcontractors as they are not working for the owner, but the 203k Contractor.
 In the case where the owner is not satisfied with the sub-contractor, he must discuss it with the general contractor to resolve any issues.

-The paragraphs above explain the legalistic order of things, but in the real world, the sub-contractor wants to keep the owner happy and address his concerns.
+The paragraphs above explain the legalistic order of things, in the real world, the sub-contractor wants to keep the owner happy and address his concerns.

 Both the contractor and the owner should have a copy of the "Code check" book.